-San Marzano tomatoes have thick meat and fewer seeds than many other tomato varieties and are used for canning (whole, chopped, strained), for pasta and pizza sauces, but also for salads, sandwiches and for many other meals and dishes.
+San Marzano tomatoes have thick meat and fewer seeds than many other tomato varieties and are used for canning (whole, chopped, strained), pasta, and pizza sauces, but also for salads, sandwiches, and many other meals and dishes.

 How to Sow and Transplant San Marzanos

-Sowing seeds and growing young plants indoors and transplanting them outside when danger of frost is gone has many benefits when growing tomatoes, especially indeterminate varieties like this one.
+Sowing seeds and growing young plants indoors, and transplanting them outside when the danger of frost is gone has many benefits when growing tomatoes, especially indeterminate varieties like this one.

-Regardless if grown in warmer or colder climate, San Marzano should be sown early indoors and grown in larger flower pot (for example 25 cm (10 inches) in diameter) - this way when danger of frost is gone, you are transplanting plants that are at least 50 cm (20 inches) tall, with root ball still not filling entire flower pot.
+Regardless if grown in a warmer or colder climate, San Marzanos should be sown early indoors and grown in a larger flower pot (for example, 25 cm (10 inches) in diameter) - this way, when the danger of frost is gone, you are transplanting the plants that are at least 50 cm (20 inches) tall, with the root ball still not filling entire flower pot.

-When planted on permanent location, feed fast growing tomatoes monthly with 15-20g (half an ounce) per plant of NPK 10-10-10 - this also depends on the plant size, number of fruits, soil type and condition etc.
+When planted on a permanent location, feed fast-growing tomatoes monthly with 15-20g (half an ounce) per plant of NPK 10-10-10 - this also depends on the plant size, number of fruits, soil type, soil condition, etc.

 Growing San Marzano Tomatoes in Flower Pots and Containers

-Being large, fast growing plant, San Marzano tomatoes require large pots and containers - around 35-40 l (10-12 gallons) of growing soil is required per plant.
+Being large, fast-growing plants, San Marzano tomatoes require large pots and containers - around 35-40 l (10-12 gallons) of growing soil is required/recommended per plant.
 Of course, they can be grown in smaller pots and containers, but they must be watered and fertilized more often.

 Caring for San Marzanos

-Everything said about other varieties applies to San Marzanos.
+Everything said about other varieties of tomatoes applies to San Marzano tomatoes as well.

 End of Growing Season

 Tomato family: tomatoes, peppers, eggplant, potatoes - never grow them one after another.
-Consider sweet corn before and beans after tomatoes - such rotation can drastically lower issues with pests and diseases and help avoid use of chemicals.
+Consider sweet corn before and beans after tomatoes - such rotation can drastically lower issues with pests and diseases and help avoid using chemicals.

-San Marzano tomatoes is one of the varieties that should be grown in every home garden - 3-4 plants can supply constantly fresh tomatoes for long period.
+Long Story Short: San Marzano tomatoes are one of the varieties that should be grown in every home garden - 3-4 plants can constantly supply fresh tomatoes for a long period.

-Combine them with few yellow/red/black cherry tomatoes and perhaps with few other interesting varieties, and you will have some 20 tomato plants bearing various fruits during entire season - tomatoes suitable for salads, sandwiches, sauces, for canning etc.
+Combine them with a few yellow/red/black cherry tomatoes and perhaps with a few other interesting varieties, and you will have some 20 tomato plants bearing various fruits during the entire season - tomatoes suitable for salads, sandwiches, sauces, canning, etc.

 Good luck! :)